Data sovereignty: National data sovereignty measures

 Canada has enacted various data sovereignty measures, primarily on the storage of Canadian data on Canadian servers.
 As part of Canada's IT strategy for the years 2016–2020, data localization measures were discussed as a way to uphold citizens' privacy.
 By using Canadian servers to store Canadian data as opposed to American servers, this would safeguard Canadian data from being subject to the US Patriot Act.
 In 2017, it was discovered that Shared Services Canada and the Communications Security Establishment were "exploring options for sensitive data storage on U.S.-based servers" with Microsoft".

 Also in 2016, the EU Parliament approved its own data sovereignty measures within a General Data Protection Regulation (GDPR).
 This regulatory package homogenizes data protection policy for all European Union members.
 It also includes an addendum that establishes extraterritorial jurisdiction for its rules to extend to any data controller or processor whose subjects are EU citizens, regardless of the location the holding or processing is conducted.
 This forces companies based outside of the EU to reevaluate their sitewide policies and align them with another country's law.
 The GDPR also effectively replaced the 1995 European Data Protection Directive that had originally established the free movement of personal data between member state borders, and in doing so granted interoperability of such data among nearly thirty countries.

+In Finland, the concept of data and digital sovereignty has also been addressed through civic engagement.
+One example is the citizens' initiative Digital Independence ("Digitaalinen itsenäisyys" in Finnish, "Digitalt självständighet" in Swedish), launched on the government-run platform on the 4th of February 2026.
+The initiative argues that dependency on third-country digital infrastructure and services can weaken national autonomy and seeks legislative or policy measures to strengthen Finland's control over its critical digital systems and data governance.
+Supporters aim to prompt parliamentary consideration and legislation of issues related to strategic digital autonomy within public administration and national infrastructure.